-The statements set forth under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Risk Factors", and other statements included elsewhere in this Quarterly Report on Form 10-Q, which are not historical, constitute "Forward Looking Statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding the expectations, beliefs, intentions or strategies for the future.
-When used in this report, the terms "anticipate," "believe," "estimate," "expect" and "intend" and words or phrases of similar import, as they relate to our or our subsidiaries or our management, are intended to identify forward-looking statements.
+The statements set forth under the captions "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Risk Factors", and other statements included elsewhere in this Quarterly Report on Form 10-Q, which are not historical, constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding the expectations, beliefs, intentions or strategies for the future.
+When used in this report, the terms "anticipate," "believe," "estimate," "expect" and "intend" and words or phrases of similar import, as they relate to our or our subsidiary or our management, are intended to identify forward-looking statements.
 We intend that all forward-looking statements be subject to the safe-harbor provisions of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are only predictions and reflect our views as of the date they are made with respect to future events and financial performance.
+These forward-looking statements are only predictions and reflect our views as of the date they are made with respect to future events and financial performance, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events, except as may be required under applicable law.
 Forward-looking statements are subject to many risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.